nerfelitewar/emoji-reader/README.md

+# ⚠️UNDER DEVELOPMENT!⚠️

-# emoji-reader or EMOTION READER
+## emoji-reader or EMOTION READER

-This will read emoji and feelings of the persons.
+### This will read emoji and feelings of the persons.